mule-lint/mule-lint/README.md

 Such as find regex within loggers message attribute (or category attribute)

-Or does does attribute X have values within this acceptable list?
+Or does attribute X have values within this acceptable list?

-We also come across where certain elements needed to configured a certain way, and often devs, by mistake or otherwise, would change these attributes.
+We also come across where certain elements needed to be configured a certain way, and often devs, by mistake or otherwise, would change these attributes.
 So this is intended to provide that safety net, that what we end up deploying out satisfies a certain criteria.